ShangjinTang/dotfiles/README.md

   - `t <session-name>`: open session with *session-name*; if attach fail, will create
   - `tl`: list all sessions
   - `tk`: kill all sessions except session 0
+  - `ta`: attach to session with specified name
+  - `tn`: create a new session with specified name

 ### vim with [vim-plug](https://github.com/junegunn/vim-plug)